MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ### Add ink annotation

-To determine where you start drawing:
+To determine where to start drawing:

-- Make sure the ink pen is selected in the annotation toolbar.
+1. Make sure the ink pen is selected in the annotation toolbar.

-- Tap and drag on the screen to start drawing
+2. Tap and drag on the screen to start drawing.

 ## Annotating for technicians using Dynamics 365 Remote Assist mobile